cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

-As there is a growind demand in effective reuse of available data this puts puts much pressure on development of solutions that help researchs not only to preserve and describe their datasets with metadata
+As there is a growind demand to effectively reuse available data this puts much pressure on the development of solutions that helps researchs not only to find but also integrate heterogeneous small data into a wider context of different analyses.

-data but
+example to integrate datasets (cite xxx, data intensive science).
+The combination of BEFdata and the rbefdata package privides partially solutions to the data lifecycle.
 We recently stared to develop an ontology using a tematres server containing knowledge extracted from portals that deal with data management for ecological research.
 The tematres server offers an API so all the contained terms can be accessed by the upcoming version of rbefdata

-In the upcoming

-.
 The formalization developed is and will be based on the knowledge used in biodiversity research.
 Thus we will here discuss the software combination BEFdata and rbefdata in the light of the upcoming features and in general context state of the art data management today.
 In one of the next versions to